Skip to content ↓

 OVERVIEW

-The Careers programme at Nonsuch High School for Girls is underpinned by the belief that good career guidance can have a profound impact on social mobility, as it ensures that each and every young person, whatever their needs, background or ambitions, knows the options open to them to fulfil their potential.
-Excellent careers guidance makes sure there is equality of opportunity and that it unlocks potential and transforms outcomes for people of all ages, and we believe that giving students the best careers education and guidance is vital to improving their motivation to learn and help them to achieve.
+The Careers programme at Nonsuch High School for Girls is built on the belief that high-quality career guidance can have a profound impact on social mobility, as it ensures that each and every young person, whatever their needs, background or ambitions, knows the options open to them to fulfil their potential.
+Excellent careers guidance promotes equality of opportunity, unlocks potential and transforms outcomes, and we believe that providing our students with outstanding career education and guidance is key to motivating them and supporting their academic and personal success.

-New research, entitled ‘Motivated to achieve’ shows that participation in career talks with volunteers from the world of work can change the attitudes of Key Stage 4 pupils to their education and can influence their future plans and subject choices, motivate them to study harder and supports an improvement in academic attainment.
-With this in mind, strong links have been forged with local employers, colleges, universities and our own Nonsuch Alumni, who work with us to deliver a programme which helps our pupils and their parents to make informed decisions about subject choices and future career pathways, ensures students have encounters with the world of work and learn the skills that are needed to be successful in the workplace.
+Research shows that engaging with volunteers from the world of work can positively influence students’ attitudes toward education, impact their future plans and subject choices, and increase motivation and academic attainment.
+To support this, we have established strong links with employers, colleges, universities, and our alumni.
+Together, they contribute to a programme that enables students—and their parents—to make informed decisions about subject choices and career pathways, gain meaningful encounters with the world of work, and develop the skills needed to thrive in the workplace.

-In line with guidance and using the eight Gatsby Benchmarks shown further below, our Careers' policy at Nonsuch High School for Girls aims to support students:
+Aligned with the Gatsby Benchmarks outlined below, the Careers Policy at Nonsuch High School for Girls is designed to support students to:

-• to understand the importance of LMI and to investigate what 'jobs of the future' may look like and what skills will be needed for these jobs;
+• Explore the labour market and future careers, understanding what 'jobs of the future' may look like and the skills required to succeed in them.

 1. A stable careers programme